IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 •	[Health check](https://openliberty.io/guides/kubernetes-microprofile-health.html#adding-a-health-check-to-the-inventory-microservice) implementation using a MicroProfile for Kubernetes

-•	Definition of a [Dockerfile](https://docs.docker.com/engine/reference/builder/) with the reuse for existing containers from the [Dockerhub](https://hub.docker.com)
+•	Definition of a [Dockerfile](https://docs.docker.com/engine/reference/builder/) with the reuse for existing containers from [Dockerhub](https://hub.docker.com)

 ## Definition of the Image